shekkizh/Colorization.tensorflow/README.md

 # Image Colorization using Convolutional Networks
 This is a long overdue project I have been trying to get working ever since I read the article by Ryan Dahl on the topic.
-The idea of sematically understanding concepts in an image and color them with statistical prior knowledge gained from a training with a dataset.
+The idea is to sematically understand concepts in an image and color them with statistical prior knowledge gained from training with a dataset.

 The model was initially tested for architecture with the flowers dataset from tensorflow and later trained on the [LaMem dataset](http://memorability.csail.mit.edu) from MIT.